MetabolicEngineeringGroupCBMA/Pereira_et_al_2020/README.md

 Each notebook contain links (usually in the end) to the resulting sequences.

-These notebooks are tested on the github action build service.

-This means that the notebook outputs are re-executed and compared with saved results once per week to ensure [reproducibility](https://en.wikipedia.org/wiki/Replication_crisis).
+These notebooks are tested on the github action build service oche a week.Notebook outputs are re-executed and compared to ensure [reproducibility](https://en.wikipedia.org/wiki/Replication_crisis).

 If the badge below is green, all tests gave the expected results.